Losant/losant-docs/docs/workflows/outputs/mqtt.md

-flowclass: Cloud
+flowclass: Application
 flowclass: Experience
 flowclass: Edge 1.0.0
 description: Learn more about the Losant MQTT Node.

 # MQTT Node

 The MQTT Node allows a workflow to publish a message to the configured topic on the Losant MQTT broker.
-If this is a [cloud](/workflows/cloud-workflows/) workflow, the node can also be configured to publish to one of your [MQTT broker integrations](/applications/integrations/#mqtt).
+If this is an [application workflow(/workflows/application-workflows/), the node can also be configured to publish to one of your [MQTT broker integrations](/applications/integrations/#mqtt).

 ![MQTT Node](/images/workflows/outputs/mqtt-node.png "MQTT Node")